sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 ## Test

-BuildKite runs all our unit tests, and its output can be viewed [here](https://buildkite.com/sourcegraph/sourcegraph).

-To run tests within a directory (and recursively within its subdirectories):
+CI runs all our unit tests.
+To run tests within a directory (and recursively within its subdirectories) on your machine:

 ```
 go test ./cmd/...